 At the pinnacle of parking automation are buildings such as Ironbank in Auckland, New Zealand.
 You simply drive your car onto a pad, get out, and the building takes your car and neatly stores it.
 When you return, you enter your code and your vehicle is retrieved for you in about as much time as it would usually take to walk to get it.

 The ideal situation is when you can leave your car at the entrance to a car park and the car drives around by itself and finds its own park.
 Of course, this isn’t going to be convenient if you need to purchase a ticket to display in your window, but that doesn’t apply to every car park.
 You can read about that here on Gizmodo.
 Or, take a look at this video from Ford showing how you can exit the vehicle and have the car back into a space that is very narrow.
-This won’t stop someone else banging their car doors into you.
+This won’t stop someone else from banging their car doors against your car.

-Parking assistance technology isn’t widespread in vehicles yet, though, and they tend to be more expensive vehicles which will likely be out of your reach for the first few years of your driving.
+Parking assistance technology isn’t widespread in vehicles yet, though, and they tend to be more expensive vehicles that will likely be out of your reach for the first few years of your driving.
 Perhaps in a couple of decades parking will begin to be phased out of the practical test, so until then you’ll have to master the technique.